A Peruvian farmer battles a German fossil fuel giant – DW – 11/10/2023

 Lliuya wants RWE to cover some of the costs for protective measures against potentially deadly future flooding in the town — a risk he says is growing as the planet heats.

-The company, founded in 1898, made €3.2 billion in profit last year and has been named Europe's biggest polluter.
+The company, founded in 1898, made €3.2 billion ($3.4 billion) in profit last year and has been named Europe's biggest polluter.

 "For me, it's difficult.
 It's a battle against giants," said Lliuya, who lives a frugal life the hills with his wife and two children harvesting corn and potatoes.